-If the output voltage is 12% higher than the regulation threshold for VCV1 or 16% higher than the regulation threshold for VLED a command is sent to the primary to either latch-off or begin an auto-restart sequence.
+If the output voltage is 12% higher than the regulation threshold for VCV1 or VCV2, 20% higher than the regulation threshold for VCVHV or 16% higher than the regulation threshold for VLED a command is sent to the primary to either latch-off or begin an auto-restart sequence.
 This integrated output OVP can be used in conjunction or independently to the primary sensed OVP.